Who Was Aileen Wuornos?

-Aileen Wuornos was born on February 29, 1956 in Rochester, Michigan, growing up in the nearby Troy area to the south.
-The young Wuornos experienced horrifying tumult during her childhood: Her father killed himself while serving prison time for child molestation, while her mother abandoned Aileen and older brother Keith, leaving them to be raised by their grandparents.
-Yet Wuornos’s grandmother was alleged to be an alcoholic and her grandfather a terrifying, violent force.
+Wuornos was born on February 29, 1956, in Rochester, Michigan, growing up in the nearby Troy area to the south.
+The young Wuornos experienced horrifying tumult during her childhood: Her father killed himself while serving prison time for child molestation, while her mother abandoned Wuornos and her older brother Keith, leaving them to be raised by their grandparents.
+Yet Wuornos’ grandmother was alleged to be an alcoholic and her grandfather a terrifying, violent force.

 Having previously been a ward of the state, Wuornos subsisted on a vagabond existence as an adult, hitchhiking and engaging in sex work to survive.
 She was arrested during the mid-1970s for charges related to assault and disorderly conduct and eventually settled in Florida, where she met wealthy yachtsman Lewis Fell.
 The two were married in 1976, but Fell annulled the union shortly thereafter, upon Wuornos being arrested in another altercation.
 A decade later, having been involved in numerous additional crimes, Wuornos met 24-year-old Tyria Moore in Daytona, Florida, and the two embarked on a romantic relationship.

 It would later be revealed that from late 1989 into the fall of 1990, Wuornos had murdered at least six men along Florida highways.
 In mid-December 1989, the body of Richard Mallory was found in a junkyard, with five more men’s bodies to be discovered over subsequent months.